 Cuba has a reputation for being a great spot to go snorkeling.
 In fact, it has many areas that offer great coral reefs to explore, as well as surprisingly varied sea life to encounter.
 Whether you're a complete beginner or an experienced snorkeler, you'll find plenty to love in the waters just offshore.
 The absolute best places are found on the expansive north and south shores, where the marine life is bright, colorful, and plentiful.

 Visit Parque Nacional Alejandro de Humboldt

 Designated as a UNESCO World Heritage Site in 2001, the famous Parque Nacional Alejandro de Humboldt is a true paradise for wildlife lovers.
-It is home to not only 16 species of plants that are found only in Cuba, but also an array of parrots, hummingbirds, lizards, and the rare Cuban solenodon.
+It is home to not only 16 species of endemic plants, but also an array of parrots, hummingbirds, lizards, and the rare Cuban solenodon.
 Thickly forested and featuring numerous rivers, the park is said to be the most humid place on the island.
 That means if you do intend to visit, dress appropriately and bring plenty of water, as it can sometimes get a bit uncomfortable on the hottest days of the year.

 Take a Sailing Adventure